List of roles and awards of Kangana Ranaut

 Ranaut featured in several commercially successful films, including the supernatural thriller Raaz: The Mystery Continues (2009), the crime film Once Upon a Time in Mumbaai (2010), the romantic comedy Tanu Weds Manu (2011), and the comedy Double Dhamaal (2011).
 For her role in Tanu Weds Manu, she received nominations for the Zee Cine and Screen Award for Best Actress.
 She followed this by playing brief roles in a series of box office flops that failed to propel her career forward.
 In 2013, Ranaut played Kaya, a shapeshifting mutant, in the science fiction film Krrish 3, which ranks among the highest-grossing Bollywood films.
 She received an IIFA Award for Best Supporting Actress nomination for it.
 Ranaut garnered critical acclaim for starring in the coming-of-age film Queen (2014), for which she also co-wrote the dialogues.
 She won several awards for Queen, including the National Film Award and the Filmfare Award for Best Actress.
 Ranaut played dual roles in the sequel Tanu Weds Manu: Returns (2015), which became the first female-led Hindi film to earn over ₹1 billion in India.
 She received a Filmfare Critics Award and a second consecutive National Film Award for Best Actress for her performance.

 This success was followed by a series of commercially failed films, which led to a decline in Ranaut's stardom.
 Her sole commercial success came with the 2019 period drama Manikarnika: The Queen of Jhansi, which she also co-directed.
 Her portrayal of freedom fighter Rani of Jhansi in it and a kabaddi player in the 2020 sports drama Panga jointly won her another National Film Award for Best Actress.
 Her portrayal of J. Jayalalithaa in the biopic Thalaivii (2021) won her a SIIMA Award for Best Actress – Tamil.
 In 2022, Ranaut hosted the streaming reality show Lock Upp to strong viewership.
+Further critical and commercial failures came with her 2023 releases, Chandramukhi 2 and Tejas, as well as her second directorial, Emergency (2025), in which she portrayed Indira Gandhi.